There’s a lot to think about when you’re buying a house, so here’s a list of things to keep in mind when you’re on the open home circuit.

 When you’re on the house hunt, make lists of what you need and what you want – keeping in mind that you can’t always get everything you want, so be prepared to compromise.
 But if the property gods are smiling you might just get what you need.

 Having a nosey around open homes is quite fun the first few times you do it, but it can become a drag if it’s how you’re spending your weekends for months on end.
 Make life easier on yourself by being really clear about what you’re looking for and what’s realistic for your budget.
-Nail down your price range, the suburbs or areas you’d be happy to live, the minimum number of bedrooms you want and if things like a garage or flat section are important to you.
+Nail down your price range, the suburbs or areas where you’d be happy to live, the minimum number of bedrooms you want and if things like a garage or flat section are important to you.

 If you’ve found a house you like, visit it at various times of the day and on different days of the week, so you get a complete picture of what you’re getting into in terms of sunlight, traffic and the general noise and vibe of the surrounding streets and suburb.